Background pattern

 For more details on the doses to be applied for anesthetizing specific nerves or for specific anesthetic techniques, consult standard textbooks.

-Lower doses may be necessary for elderly patients or those in poor general health.
+Lower doses may need to be applied to elderly patients or those in poor general condition.

 Pediatric population

-Maximum doses for children over one year of age:
+Maximum doses for children from 1 year of age:

 • Maximum dose: 5 mg/Kg of body weight.

-• Injecting into tissues with marked systemic absorption: up to 3 mg/Kg of body weight.
+• Injections in tissues with marked systemic absorption: up to 3 mg/Kg of body weight.

 • Caudal anesthesia: 5 mg/Kg of body weight.